 The processing of Zirconium alloy industrial components is rather complex because of its reactivity with oxygen.

-The composition of nuclear grade zirconium alloy comprises 95% Zirconium, and less than 2% is made of tin, iron, chromium, nickel, and other metals.
+The composition of nuclear-grade zirconium alloy comprises 95% Zirconium, and less than 2% is made of tin, iron, chromium, nickel, and other metals.
 These metals are added to improve the corrosion resistance of the alloy and improve its mechanical strength.

 Zirconium is used as a cladding material in nuclear reactors.
-It provides covering for the cylindrical fuel rods used to power nuclear reactors.
+It provides cover for the cylindrical fuel rods used to power nuclear reactors.
 Usually, the Zirconium cladding is packed with uranium oxide pellets or any other fissionable material.

 Fuel cladding refers to the outer part of fuel rods.
 It is usually between the reactor coolant and the nuclear fuel.
-Zirconium is a top choice metal for most nuclear reactors due to its ability to easily absorb a few of the electrons that tend to escape during a fission reaction.
+Zirconium is a top-choice metal for most nuclear reactors due to its ability to easily absorb a few of the electrons that tend to escape during a fission reaction.
 It is also used due to its high resistance to chemicals and heat corrosion.
 Zirconium has a very low absorption cross-section for thermal neutrons.

 Zirconium alloy is used for cladding due to its properties.
 It prevents radioactive fission products from leaving the fuel matrix and escaping into the reactor coolant and contaminating it.
 Because of its cooling ability, Zirconium is used as a good metal for cladding.

 Nuclear reactors need to be built with materials with low neutron absorption.
-This is because large numbers of neutrons produced by the reaction must be free to easily interact simultaneously with all the nuclear fuel confined inside hundreds of the fuel rods.
+This is because large numbers of neutrons produced by the reaction must be free to easily interact simultaneously with all the nuclear fuel confined inside hundreds of fuel rods.
 This ensures that the necessary chain reaction is sustained inside the reactor’s core.